 Even transitioning between the standard foot placement and an alternate placement or combination such as the low and narrow stance will replicate a pre-exhaust set on a smaller scale, all on one machine.

-Periodization: Periodization for increased gains is another implement that is easily adapted to the leg press and gives structure and clarity to one’s strength routine.
-The effects of periodization on strength and muscle hypertrophy are proven to lead to greater increases in strength than those who do not follow a periodized routine.8
+Periodization: Implementing periodization can greatly enhance your gains, and it’s easily adaptable to the leg press, providing structure and clarity to your strength routine.
+The effects of periodization on strength and muscle hypertrophy are proven to lead to greater increases in strength than those who do not follow a periodized routine.18

 Use slow, controlled, and smooth motion: A note for beginners–trying to add speed or making more jerky movements is a recipe for disaster on the leg press machine.
 Proper form and using the machine as it was meant to be used will prevent many mistakes and easily avoidable injuries.